arstephens/TCGA-Glioblastoma-Database/README.md

 python "scripts/02_Converting Matrix to Long Format.py"
 ```

-This converts the cleaned mRNA expression and copy-number alteration matrix files into long format.
+This converts the cleaned mRNA expression and copy number alteration matrix files into long format.

 Expected outputs: